 The bottom line that a guardianship proceeding is a nuclear weapon, only to be used as a last resort.
 And it can blow up in the face of the person seeking it.

 “Guardianship is not something to be entered into lightly by any stretch of the imagination,” says Stephanie Hunsinger, AARP’s New Jersey state director.

 The end of the guardianship case didn’t end the family’s legal skirmishing.
 Patricia filed an appeal but later dropped it, instead settling with Ada in August 2013.
 Under the terms of the settlement, Patricia funded an escrow account for $525,000, from which Ada was to withdraw $10,000 a month.
 At the time of her death, the remaining money was to go to Patricia’s three children.

 But the cost of the case can be measured in more than just dollars.
 The family was, in essence, shattered.

 In April 2013, after the trial, a small-town newspaper ran an article with the fallacious headline, “Kinnelon Couple Faked Alzheimer’s and Stole $980k From Elderly Mother .”
 In reality, there was no finding of theft and the judge didn’t say Patricia made a false claim of Alzheimer’s.
-The article also mistakenly said the trial “involved” Patricia’s husband Robert, and gratuitously mentioned his employer.
+The article also mistakenly said the trial “involved” Patricia’s husband Bob, and gratuitously mentioned his employer.

 The article, distributed statewide on NJ.com, was later retracted and taken off the web, but by then, the damage had been done.
 Bob Femia was fired by his employer, Glatt Air Techniques, the local affiliate of a multinational company.
 His former employer’s attorney wrote that Bob was fired “based upon the potential damage to [the company’s] reputation” as a result of the publicity generated by the litigation.
 Says Femia: “You really have no idea how far south things can go with these types of situations.”